trinker/dasonk.github.com/_posts/2012-10-09-Using-Jekyll-and-Mathjax.md

 $$a^2 + b^2 = c^2$$

 Combining this with the fact that I write my posts using R Markdown so I can easily insert code and output into my posts makes the whole process a lot nicer.

+I have heard good things about rdiscount as a markdown rendering engine but I don't think I'll use it.
+It doesn't appear to support the syntax I described in this post and I rather like this syntax.  kramdown appears to work well enough for my needs so I think I'll stick with that for now.